SenthilNayagan/senthilnayagan.github.io/_posts/data/data-management/data-engineering/data-quality-and-observability/2023-04-01-gx-takes-great-care-with-data-quality.markdown

 ## Validator

 A Validator is the object responsible **for running an Expectation Suite against data**.
-In other words, we use a Validator to access and interact with your data.
+In other words, we use a Validator to access and interact with our data.
 Checkpoints, in particular, use Validators when running an Expectation Suite against a Batch Request.
 However, we can also use our Data Context to get a Validator to use outside a Checkpoint - for instance, to create Expectations interactively in a Jupyter Notebook.

 Also, we can use the Validator to verify our Datasource.
 To verify a new Datasource, we can load data from it into a Validator using a Batch Request.